artloder/icanhasfile/README.rst

  $ icanhasfile -h
  $ icanhasfile -?

 The general command syntax is below.
 For a list of options, see the help dialog.
+In the first form, you provide an explicit path to search; in the second, the search is executed in the current directory.

 .. code-block:: bash

  $ icanhasfile [options] <path> <filepattern>
+ $ icanhasfile [options] <filepattern>

 examplez
 --------